 Term Definition baseboard management controller (BMC) Embedded device or service.
 Typically an independent microprocessor or system-on-chip with associated firmware in a computer system that completes out-of-band systems monitoring and management-related tasks. collection See resource collection.
-CRUD Basic Create, Read, Update, and Delete operations that any interface can support. event Data structure that corresponds to one or more alerts. excerpt Subset of data that is copied from one resource and presented in another resource.
-An excerpt provides data in convenient locations without duplication of entire resources.
+CRUD Basic Create, Read, Update, and Delete operations that any interface can support. event Data structure that corresponds to one or more alerts.

-Term Definition hypermedia API API that enables you to navigate through URIs that a service returns. managed system System that provides information, status, or control through a Redfish-defined interface. member Single resource instance in a resource collection . message Complete HTTP- or HTTPS-formatted request or response.
+Term Definition excerpt Subset of data that is copied from one resource and presented in another resource.
+An excerpt provides data in convenient locations without duplication of entire resources. hypermedia API API that enables you to navigate through URIs that a service returns. managed system System that provides information, status, or control through a Redfish-defined interface. member Single resource instance in a resource collection . message Complete HTTP- or HTTPS-formatted request or response.
 In the REST-based Redfish protocol, every request should result in a response.
 OData service document Resource that provides information about the Service Root for generic OData clients.
 OData Open Data Protocol, as defined in OData-Protocol. operation HTTP POST, GET, PUT, PATCH, HEAD, and DELETE request methods that map to generic CRUD operations. property Name-and-value pair in a Redfish-defined request or response.
 A property can be any valid JSON data type.
 Redfish client Communicates with a Redfish Service and accesses one or more of the service's resources or functions.
 Redfish event receiver Software that runs at the event destination that receives events from a Redfish Service.
 Redfish protocol Discovers, connects to, and inter-communicates with a Redfish Service.
 Redfish provider Interacts with a Redfish Service to contribute resources to the Redfish resource tree and reacts to changes in its resources.
-Redfish providers include: • Internal provider.
-The Redfish Service itself that has a data model and can react to RESTful operations from a client. • External provider.
+Redfish providers include: Internal provider.
+The Redfish Service itself that has a data model and can react to RESTful

+Term Definition operations from a client. • External provider.
 A designed means for agents external to the Redfish Service to augment the Redfish resource tree.

-Term Definition This specification does not describe the interaction between a Redfish provider and a Redfish Service.
+This specification does not describe the interaction between a Redfish provider and a Redfish Service.
 Redfish schema Defines Redfish resources according to OData schema representation.
 You can directly translate a Redfish schema to a JSON Schema representation.
 Redfish Service Implementation of the protocols, resources, and functions that deliver the interface that this specification defines and its associated behaviors for one or more managed systems .
 Also known as the service . request Message from a client to a service. resource collection Set of similar resources where the number of instances can shrink or grow. resource tree Tree structure of resources accessible through a well-known starting URI.
 A client may discover the available resources on a Redfish Service by following the resource hyperlinks from the base of the tree. resource Redfish data structure that is addressable by a URI. response Message from a service to a client in response to a request message.
-Service Root Starting-point resource for locating and accessing the other resources and associated metadata that make up an instance of a Redfish Service. subscription Registration of a destination to receive events. task Representation of a long-running operation. task monitor Opaque service-generated URI that the client who initiates the request can use to monitor an asynchronous operation .
+Service Root Starting-point resource for locating and accessing the other resources and associated metadata that make up an instance of a Redfish Service. subordinate resource A resource is subordinate to another resource if initial segment of the resource URI is the same as the URI of the other resource, but is at least one level deeper.
+For example, /redfish/v1/Chassis/A88/Assembly is a subordinate resource of the Chassis resource named A88.

+Term Definition subscription Registration of a destination to receive events. task Representation of a long-running operation. task monitor Opaque service-generated URI that the client who initiates the request can use to monitor an asynchronous operation .

-4. Abbreviations
+4. Acronyms

-This document uses these abbreviations:
+This document uses these acronyms: